Posted by Darryl Payne in Smoky Mountains

 Would you like the taste of fresh fish for dinner?
 The Smoky Mountains have over 2,000 miles of streams with most of them staying at or near capacity.
 That makes it easy to spend the day catching instead of just fishing.

-Once you've been to the Great Smoky Mountains National Park, you'll understand why more people visit it each year than any other national park in the country.
-With its incredible beauty and the many opportunities to enjoy the outdoors, you'll want to make your trip there an annual event.
+Once you've been to the Great Smoky Mountains National Park, you'll understand why more people visit it each year than any other national park in the country-with no admission fee!
+With its incredible beauty and the many opportunities to enjoy the outdoors, you'll want to make your trip here an annual event.